Install and configure ISC CertAgent for Linux

 This section verifies that CertAgent is communicating correctly with the .

-The Futurex Command Line Interface (FXCLI) can also be used to validate that the CertAgent keys and certificates have been generated and stored on the .
-Once connected and logged in, run the keytable list command.
+You can use the Command Line Interface (FXCLI) to validate that the CertAgent keys and certificates were generated and stored on the .
+After you connect and log in, run the keytable list command.

-The externalData and pkcs11Attributes fields and associated values were removed to shorten the output of the command.
+The following example removes the externalData and pkcs11Attributes fields and associated values to shorten the command output.

-If all 9 keys are present, the installation was successful.
+If all nine keys are present, the installation succeeded.

 The following requires the certificates installed by CertAgent to be added to the trusted list of your web browser.